kaidez/kdz/source-shared-files/STYLEGUIDE.md

 I would probably need to change these rules when working in a team environment.
 But for projects where I'm only the client side person, following this style guide works for me.

 ## Understand the Basic structure
-When the `kdz init` command is run, it scaffolds out my standard file and folder structure for a project.
+When the `kdz app` command is run, it scaffolds out my standard file and folder structure for a project.
 The structure looks like this:

-       ├── project-folder
+       ├── build
        ├── coffee
        |   └── main.coffee
        ├── css-build